Skip to main content

 Architecture

-The SDK is built around RPC-first reads and contract-safe write helpers.
+The SDK is built around RPC-first reads, V2 contract routing, and contract-safe write helpers.

 • Common reads such as getDeposits(), getDeposit(), getIntents(), and getIntent() use ProtocolViewer and on-chain state first, which helps avoid indexer lag for core flows.